 Understanding how the law works when it comes to pedestrians and motor vehicles can be confusing for both pedestrians and drivers.
 Numerous laws are in place to protect both parties.

-With that being said, right away, it’s important to say that you if you were a pedestrian in an accident that caused you serious injury, even if you were partially at fault for the accident because you were walking outside the crosswalk or running across the street, you still may be able to sue the driver of the motor vehicle for damages.
+With that being said, right away, it’s important to say that you, if you were a pedestrian in an accident that caused you serious injury, even if you were partially at fault for the accident because you were walking outside the crosswalk or running across the street, still may be able to sue the driver of the motor vehicle for damages.
 What you must prove in your case is that the driver of the motor vehicle was also partially at fault.

 Apportionment of liability in California